Chapter 2:

 “I’m sorry, Laufa,” Fiann whispered.
 “This is all my fault…”

-The words felt childish, something out of a story.
+The words felt silly, like something straight out of a film.
 Yet there it was, right in front of her.
-The pathways splintered, and his light flickered out of existence.
+Then, the pathways splintered, and his light flickered out of existence.

 “Infantry.”